skssmd/norm/docs/02-table-registration.md

 2. Which database pool(s) to use for each table
 3. What role each table has (primary, read, write, standalone)

-Tables are registered using `norm.Table(model)` which returns a builder for configuration.
+Tables are registered using `norm.RegisterTable(model, "tablename")` which returns a builder for configuration.

 ---